 https://github.com/winsw/winsw/releases

-.
-Make sure that the exe and XML file are located in the same folder.
+Make sure that the EXE and XML files are located in the same folder.

 <service>